puppetlabs/puppet-docs/source/learning/templates.markdown

 Puppet's functions are run during catalog compilation,[^agent] and they're pretty intuitive to call; it's basically just `function(argument, argument, argument)`, and you can optionally leave off the parentheses.
 (Remember that `include` is also a function.)
 Some functions (like `template`) get replaced with a return value, and others (like `include`) take effect silently.

 You can read the full list of available functions at the [function reference](http://docs.puppetlabs.com/references/stable/function.html).
-We won't be covering most of these for a while, but you might find `inline_template` and `regsubst` useful at some point.
+We won't be covering most of these for a while, but you might find `inline_template` and `regsubst` useful in the short term.

 [^agent]: To jump ahead a bit, this means the agent never sees them.